Saturday, June 14, 2025

 What lifestyle changes can I make today to manage my arthritis?

 Start by adding anti-inflammatory foods to your diet.
 Think fatty fish, berries, and leafy greens.
-Also, try low-impact exercises like walking or swimming to improve joint mobility.
+Walking and swimming are good, low-impact exercises that help the joints move better.

 How can I recognize the early signs of arthritis?

-Look out for persistent joint pain, stiffness, swelling, and less range of motion.
-If you notice these signs often or they get worse, see a doctor.
+Look out for persistent joint pain, stiffness, swelling, and reduced range of motion.
+See a doctor if you notice these signs often or if they worsen.

 What are some effective pain management techniques for arthritis?